DFOS Content Model

 Reference Content Stream Schema

 The content stream is the canonical example of the stream interpretation pattern.
 A stream chain accumulates discrete entries — each operation appends a new document to the sequence rather than replacing the previous one.
+This is a reference/example schema — it illustrates the stream pattern and is not one of the hosted standard schemas.
+Its $id carries the reference-content-stream/v1 URI to mark it as such; see schemas/reference-content-stream.v1.json and the worked chain in examples/reference-content-stream/.

-Content Stream (https://schemas.dfos.com/content-stream/v1)
+Reference Content Stream (https://schemas.dfos.com/reference-content-stream/v1)

 A stream entry document.
 Each document in a content stream chain is a standalone entry in the sequence.